DeltaVCode/cr-js-401d4/curriculum/class-12/lab/REPORT.md

 ### Overall Score and Comments
 #### Score (Out of 10): 7
 #### General Comments
-Describe the stack (front-end only? full stack?), database, efficiency, etc. Describe the general usability and learnability
+Describe the provider.
+Describe the general usability and learnability.

 #### Pros
 * Item 1